pacificnm/admin.cityartwalks.com/.github/chatmodes/refactor-hooks.chatmode.md

 Before considering a hooks file complete:

-- [ ] All imports are correct (React, useBaseHook, validators, ApiClient)
+- [ ] All imports are correct (React, useBaseHook, ApiClient)
+- [ ] NO validation schema imports present
 - [ ] Single ApiClient instance created outside hooks
 - [ ] All query hooks use `baseHook.useSWRWithCache`
 - [ ] All mutation hooks use `baseHook.useMutationWithInvalidation`
 - [ ] SWR keys properly generated with `useMemo` and `generateKeys`
-- [ ] All parameters validated with Zod schemas
+- [ ] NO validation code in hooks (no validateWithSchema calls)
-- [ ] FormData detection implemented correctly
+- [ ] Only simple null/undefined checks for required IDs
 - [ ] Return values follow naming conventions
 - [ ] Cache invalidation specified for all mutations
 - [ ] RefreshKey pattern implemented for paginated queries